CCCpeggy/Reservatio-system/RequirementDocument/document.md

   The system will send an e-mail to the user to remind him / her that the time the user booked is coming soon.

 * Back-up and Recovery:
-  For this part, we'll use google's gcp service to back-up all the data every fixed period. (ex: 1 month)
+  For this part, we'll use Google's GCP service to back-up all the data every fixed period. (ex: 1 month)

 ### 2.2 Functional Requirements Definition

 First of all, the following picture is the overall flow chart of our program interface.
 This section also manuals several cases based on the different operations of each user or manager.

 ![](../Drawio/2.2.1.drawio.svg)

-#### **2.2.1**
+#### 2.2.1

 **User cases** User login (Enter homepage)

 **Diagram**